dB-XIX/comic-tracker/README.md

 # 📚 Comic Book Tracker

-A full-stack MERN application to manage your comic book collection with searchable filters, eBay sales data, editable entries, and a polished responsive UI.
+A full-stack MERN application to manage your comic book collection with advanced filtering, price tracking, secure auth, and a responsive UI.
-Built for serious collectors and professional portfolios alike.
+Built for collectors and polished to showcase full-stack dev skills.

 ---